 - Five of the ten scholarships, including the Arnold Edinborough Award, are designated for students who are beneficiaries of a Knowledge First Financial RESP.
 The student should have received at least one (1) Education Assistance Payment from their Knowledge First RESP.

 Lincoln M. Alexander Award

-Criteria: Awarded to a 16 to 25 year-old student who has been nominated by either there high school or by a community organization for demonstrated exemplary leadership in eliminating racial discrimination.
+Criteria: Awarded to a 16 to 25-year-old student who has been nominated by either their high school or by a community organization for demonstrating exemplary leadership in eliminating racial discrimination.

 Manulife Life Lessons Scholarship

 Students currently enrolled in or have been accepted to a college, university or trade school within Canada and:

 - Are between 17 and 24 years of age; and

 - Have experienced the death of a parent or legal guardian who had little or no life insurance coverage

 Application: Visit the Manulife website to submit your application